-Today is World Wide Web Day, when the world celebrates all the amazing things that were enabled when Sir Tim Berners-Lee, a member of our advisory board, created the building blocks of the web at the European Organization for Nuclear Research (CERN) in 1989.
+Today is World Wide Web Day, when the world celebrates all the amazing things that were enabled when Sir Tim Berners-Lee, a member of our advisory board(new window), created the building blocks of the web at the European Organization for Nuclear Research (CERN) in 1989.
 Sir Tim considers the true birth of the web to be March 12, but World Wide Web Day is generally celebrated on August 1.

 For this year’s WWW Day, we interviewed Proton’s founder and CEO, Dr. Andy Yen, along with two prominent activists and thought leaders, Cory Doctorow and Max Schrems, on what the future of the web could hold.

-Max Schrems is a lawyer, author, and founder of None of Your Business, a nonprofit that fights in court for the privacy rights of European citizens.
+Max Schrems is a lawyer, author, and founder of None of Your Business(new window), a nonprofit that fights in court for the privacy rights of European citizens.
 Max famously took Facebook to court (and won) and has won several other important court cases to block the transfer of EU citizens’ data to the US.

 The following responses have been edited for clarity and brevity.